Wormnest/graphicex/readme.md

 This is my fork of the latest version of graphicex that I could find with all bugfixes that I found online applied and a lot of others fixed by me.
-Besides that some changes and enhancements to the code have been made, especially in PSP and TIFF loading.
+Besides that several changes and enhancements to the code have been made, especially in PSP and TIFF loading.
 I have also added support for loading Gimp XCF files.
 The .obj files needed for JPG and TIFF support are available as a